NYGEAR UP Site Directors

 Long Island University

-Long Island University (LIU Brooklyn), in collaboration with MS 61, IS 68, MS 484, Clara Barton High School, Good Shepherd Services, and Community Mediation Services, will follow and provide services to seventh graders living in central and downtown Brooklyn until they graduate from high school.
+Long Island University (LIU Brooklyn), in collaboration with MS 61, IS 68, MS 484, Boys and Girls High School, Good Shepherd Services, and Community Mediation Services, will follow and provide services to seventh graders living in central and downtown Brooklyn until they graduate from high school.
 The goals of LIU Gear Up will be to support these students so they will be motivated to graduate from high school and attend college by helping improve their academic and study skills and engaging their parents/guardians in meaningful ways into the child’s educational process.
 These goals will be accomplished by: workshops and preparatory courses; mentoring; summer enrichment activities; college readiness activities; counseling; and professional development.

 Nassau Community College